diegomichelato/xtend-outreach-platform/INSTALLATION.md

 2. Run `npm run db:push` to create all database tables
 3. Run `node setup-database-tables.js` to initialize basic data

-## Email Account Setup

-For email functionality:

-1. Go to Email Accounts section in the platform
-2. Add your SMTP email accounts
-3. For Gmail accounts with 2FA, follow the App Password setup guide

 ## Contact Import

 To import your contacts: